Parassanghavi1008/Debugger-Squad/README.md

 # Debugger-Squad
 ## INTRODUCTION
-This is a fully functional E-Commerce Website that allows users to browse, search, and purchase products online.
-The platform provides a seamless shopping experience with user authentication, product categorization, a shopping cart, and a secure checkout process.
+The [DemoBlaze]("https://www.demoblaze.com/index.html") website is an e-commerce platform where users can browse, search, and purchase electronic products, including phones, laptops, and monitors.
+The website provides essential features such as user registration, login, product selection, cart management, order placement, and payment processing.
+Additionally, it ensures a seamless shopping experience with functionalities like product details, user reviews, and customer support.

+This test plan outlines the manual testing strategy to validate that all core functionalities operate correctly, are user-friendly, and deliver optimal performance across different devices and browsers.
+The goal is to identify and address any usability, functionality, or performance issues to ensure users' smooth and reliable experience.